Do Cats Carry Ticks? Lyme Disease Risk for Pet Owners

-In a study by Shannon and colleagues, 160 ticks and blood samples were collected from 70 healthy cats brought to the Mid Atlantic Cat Hospital in Queenstown, Maryland.
-[1]
+Cats and tick-borne diseases are an underrecognized concern.
+In a study by Shannon and colleagues, 160 ticks and blood samples were collected from 70 healthy cats brought to a veterinary hospital in Maryland.

-Out of the 160 ticks, 22 (13.8%) tested positive by PCR for Bartonella spp., Borrelia burgdorferi, or Borrelia miyamotoi.
-However, only 25 of the 70 cats were able to be fully tested.
+Of the 160 ticks collected, 22 (13.8%) tested positive by PCR for pathogens including Bartonella spp., Borrelia burgdorferi, and Borrelia miyamotoi.

 “We also found at least one cat blood sample to test positive for antibodies to each of the four tick-borne agents we screened for,” the authors state.

-According to the authors’ review of the literature, the risk to pet owners is unclear.
-“Pet ownership has been implicated in vector-borne pathogen transmission and has been identified as a potential risk factor for such diseases in some studies, but not others.”
+The risk of transmission from pets to humans remains unclear.
+“Pet ownership has been implicated in vector-borne pathogen transmission and has been identified as a potential risk factor in some studies, but not others,” the authors note.

-Author’s note: Keeping your cat indoors can prevent it from picking up ticks that could be passed onto you or other family members.
+Author’s note: Keeping your cat indoors can help prevent it from picking up ticks that could be brought into the home.

 References: